-Those entering the college as lower-division students must take 18 lower-division honors credits, which include HON 171 and 272/273 The Human Event.
+Those entering the college as lower-division students must take 18 lower-division honors credits, which include HON 171 and 272/273/274 The Human Event.
 This cross-disciplinary seminar acquaints them with ideas that form the foundation of a university education and emphasizes critical thinking, discussion and writing.
-Barrett students complete HON 171 and 272/273 during their first 45 units at ASU.